Easy Steps to Making the Best Southern Green Beans. Your family will beg you to make them often. Plus, they go with everything.

 Green Beans Were Finger Foods In My House

-When my kids were at the age of eating finger foods, I would prepare a large pot of these Southern Green Beans.
-They loved them especially my twin boys.
+When my kids were at the age of eating finger foods, I would prepare a large pot of these Green Beans.
+They loved them, especially my twin boys.
 I would cook them al dente and put them in a snack container for them to eat.
-Not only did they eat them as a snack during the day but I carried green beans everywhere we went.
+Not only did they eat them as a snack during the day, but I carried green beans everywhere we went.
 They loved them!

 Please see my disclosure.

-- 3 pounds of fresh green beans, (fresh is better, but you can use frozen green beans)
+- 3 pounds fresh green beans (fresh is better, but you can use frozen green beans)

-- Fry the bacon in a large dutch oven on medium heat
+- Cut the bacon in small pieces and fry it in a large dutch oven on medium heat

 - Saute the garlic and chopped onions until the onions are tender